 Notification to Current CR of Drop Due to Switch (with date)

 Within one (1) Business Day of receipt of the TDSP’s SET 814_04, ERCOT will respond to the current CR in accordance with SET 814_06 or its MIS equivalent.
 This notification will contain the scheduled meter read date for the Switch.
+The current CR will respond to ERCOT within two (2) Business Days with an 814_07.
+If the CR does not send the 814.07 within two (2) Business Days, an exception is created and ERCOT continues processing the Switch.

 Completion of Switch Request and Effective Switch Date